-In fiscal year 2017, the Compensation Committee and the Board approved change in control severance agreements for each of our Named Executive Officers (other than Mr. Chen, who at that time was a Senior Director of Marketing) to provide "double-trigger" change in control severance benefits, and the Company entered into such agreements (each, a "CIC Agreement") with each of our Named Executive Officers (other than Mr. Chen) at the time.
+In fiscal year 2017, the Compensation Committee and the Board approved change in control severance agreements for each of our Named Executive Officers to provide "double-trigger" change in control severance benefits, and the Company entered into such agreements (each, a "CIC Agreement") with each of our Named Executive Officers at the time.
 Each CIC Agreement provides that if, during the period beginning on the date that is three months before a change in control of the Company and ending on the date that is 12 months following a change in control of the Company, (a) the Named Executive Officer terminates his or her employment for Good Reason (as such term is defined in the CIC Agreement), including such actions as a material diminution in title or duties, reduction in pay, or relocation or (b) the Named Executive Officer's employment is terminated by the Company or an affiliate without Cause (as such term is defined in the CIC Agreement), including for reasons other than a material breach of obligations to the Company, commission of fraud, or felony conviction (a termination of employment under clause (a) or (b), a "Qualifying Termination"), the Named Executive Officer will be eligible to receive the following severance benefits from the Company:

-- a lump sum payment equal to the sum of (A) 100% of the Named Executive Officer's annual base salary and (B) 100% of the Named Executive Officer's annual cash bonus opportunity (in each case, as in effect (1) immediately prior to the Named Executive Officer's termination, (2) on the date of the change in control, or (3) prior to an event resulting in Good Reason, whichever is greatest); - a lump sum cash payment equal to 12 times 135% of the amount of monthly COBRA continuation premiums for the Named Executive Officer and his or her eligible dependents as of the termination; and - the Named Executive Officer's then outstanding and unvested Equity Awards (as such term is defined in the CIC Agreement) will become fully vested and if applicable, will become exercisable.
+- a lump sum payment equal to the sum of (A) 100% of the Named Executive Officer's annual base salary and (B) 100% of the Named Executive Officer's annual cash bonus opportunity (in each case, as in effect (1) immediately prior to the Named Executive Officer's termination, (2) on the date of the change in control, or (3) prior to an event resulting in Good Reason, whichever is greatest): - a lump sum cash payment equal to 12 times 135% of the amount of monthly COBRA continuation premiums for the Named Executive Officer and his or her eligible dependents as of the termination; and - the Named Executive Officer's then outstanding and unvested Equity Awards (as such term is defined in the CIC Agreement) will become fully vested and if applicable, will become exercisable.